LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/information.md

 - **Roster Management**: Increased from 9 players per team with limited number of roster changes to maximum 10 players per team with division-specific roster regulations (more pro, more strict)
 - **Match Scheduling**: Changed from 1 or 2 matches per week requirement to more flexible scheduling with milestone requirements.
 You can finish all your matches in one sitting if you can arrange them!
 - **Technical Issues**: Changed from focus on substitution vs. restart to standardized "*Bloody Hell!*" signaling system with 3-restart maximum per team.
 Resolution table is still there with some updates.
-- **Map Selection**: Changed from no map restrictions to division-specific map pools utilizing custom lobbies
 - **Free Agent System**: Season 2 introduces a Free Agent Pool with clear eligibility and usage limits for those who cannot commit to a team, or just started playing Harry Potter: Quidditch Champions!